Bjoneroa

 Bjoneroa is a village in Gran Municipality in Innlandet county, Norway.
 The village is located along the western shore of Norway's fourth largest lake, Randsfjorden.
-The village lies in the far northwestern part of Gran, just along the municipal border with Søndre Land.
+The village lies in the far northwestern part of Gran, just along the municipal border with Søndre Land Municipality.
 The village had about 118 residents in 2017.

 There is a 1.25 km long car ferry from Bjoneroa to Horn on the opposite side of the lake Randsfjorden.
 This is the only car ferry in Norway that operates year-round on an inland freshwater lake.

 Sørum Church is located in the village along with a fire station, school, nursing home, gas station, and grocery store.
 The local business community consists of the timber trade and millwork, in addition to seasonal tourism.
 These industries employ only a small part of the population.
 In addition, others are employed in the public sector at schools and nursing homes.
-Many residents of the area commute to Søndre Land and Jevnaker.
+Many residents of the area commute to the neighboring Søndre Land Municipality and Jevnaker Municipality.